SublimeText/LaTeXTools/README.markdown

 by Marciano Siniscalchi
 [http://tekonomist.wordpress.com]

 Additional contributors (*thank you thank you thank you*): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
-Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes), Juan Falgueras (latexmk option to handle non-ASCII paths). *If you have contributed and I haven't acknowledged you, email me!*
+Also, skuroda (Preferences menu), Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes), Juan Falgueras (latexmk option to handle non-ASCII paths). *If you have contributed and I haven't acknowledged you, email me!*

-Latest revision: *2012-11-7*.
-Highlight: The new log-file parser is now in place.
-On one hand, this should be a lot more robust, and I have tested it extensively on all three platforms (and, on Windows, with both MikTeX and TeXLive).
-On the other hand, right now the code strict in the sense that, if it can't make sense of a log file, it displays an error message.
-Hopefully this will occur only in strange edge cases, but please *let me know on github* if you see an error message.
-I need a log file to diagnose the problem; please upload it to gist, dropbox, or similar, and paste a link in your message on github.
-Issue #104 is open for that purpose.
-Thanks!
+Latest revision: *2012-11-18*.
+Highlight: The new log-file parser is now in place, and I have kept improving it over the last week or so, based on error reports from users.
+The new parser is a lot more robust (no more silent crashes!) and picks up files that were just silently ignored by the old one.
+On the other hand, right now the code is strict in the sense that, if it can't make sense of a log file, it displays an error message.
+Please see the troubleshooting section on this.

 Introduction